-Court hearing scheduled in arson at immigrant-owned store in N.C.
+Court hearing scheduled in arson at immigrant-owned store

-CHARLOTTE, N.C. — A first court appearance is scheduled this week for a North Carolina man charged in what police have described as a racially tinged arson attack on an immigrant-owned store.
+CHARLOTTE, N.C.
+(AP) — A first court appearance is set this week for a North Carolina man charged in what police have described as a racially tinged arson attack on an immigrant-owned store that sells goods from the Indian subcontinent.

-Mecklenburg County court officials say the hearing is planned Tuesday for 32-year-old Curtis Flournoy, a black man charged with multiple counts including ethnic intimidation and burning a commercial building.
+Mecklenburg County court officials said the hearing is scheduled Tuesday afternoon for 32-year-old Curtis Flournoy, a black man charged in the arson that a threatening note left on the scene attributed to “White America.”
+Flournoy faces several charges, including ethnic intimidation and burning a commercial building.

-Authorities have said someone set a fire Thursday at the Central Market that burned itself out.
-A window was broken with a rock, and a threatening note at the scene was signed “White America.”
+The fire set Thursday at Central Market burned itself out, and a window was broken with a rock.
+No one was injured.

+The note complained about refugee business owners, the note said.
+The note “stated the suspect did not want any refugee business owners and that they would torture the owner if they did not leave and go back to where they came from,” police said in a news release Sunday.

 Most Read Stories